 What if what if what if?

-Answering these questions won’t necessarily change your mind about anything, and that’s not really the point, either.
+Answering these questions won’t necessarily change your mind about anything, but that’s not really the point.

 The point is to put yourself outside of yourself temporarily.
-What we know is the summation of our personal experiences (including our educational background) and it’s a rare thing that we find ourselves thinking from outside of that.
+What we know is the sum of our personal experiences, including our educational background, and it’s rare that we find ourselves thinking from outside of that box.

-Remember, there’s no goal except to exercise your ‘what if?’ brain muscles.
+I have no goal with this except to exercise my ‘what if?’ brain muscles.

 Try it for a week and let me know what you think.